openstack/glance/doc/source/man/general_options.rst

         logging configuration to any other existing logging options.
 Please see the Python logging module documentation for details on logging configuration files.
-The log-config name for this option is depcrecated.
+The log-config name for this option is deprecated.

   **--log-format FORMAT**
         A logging.Formatter log message format string which may use any